Landing Page Or Website: Which One Is The Best For Events?

 • When you create a PPC campaign, both on social media and search.
 The lander has clear, targeted messages and CTAs, which will work more effectively.

-• When you promote through social media, banner ads, email marketing, etc.
+• When you promote through social media, banner ads, display ads, email marketing, etc.

 Both websites and landing pages are relatively universal for launching a new business.
 While preparing and optimising your website and optimising your website for Google, create and test landings to find and attract your target audience quickly.